 You see, I had tied myself in knots trying to make something happen, I believed every excuse that came to mind; that time was pressing down on us; that I was being helpful; that I was being motivated; that I was being organised.
 I tried to force others to fit into the spaces I left for them to contribute.
 Each time the opportunity passed by I felt more pressure build inside of me.

-I knew I had to trust God, in my head, by my heart was too wound up.
+I knew I had to trust God, in my head, but my heart was too wound up.
 Too tied up with angst trying to bring this situation to it’s end.
 Too much effort would be wasted, there didn’t seem enough time to just wait.
 I was white knuckling through, unable to let go.

-So, after some good counsel from my dearest friends, I made God a promise, that I would not do another thing about this situation, I wouldn’t even mention it and I would wait until the others involved brought up the subject with me, and then I would do whatever was asked of me (without complaint or ideas of a better way!!)
+So, after some good counsel from my dearest friends, I made God a promise, that I would not do another thing about this situation, I wouldn’t even mention it, and I would wait until the others involved brought up the subject with me, and then I would do whatever was asked of me (without complaint or ideas of a better way!!)

 For the first two days of this promise I filled up my time with other things.
 I was hell bent on distracting myself from the mission I had promised not to act upon.
 However by the third day, I was bordering on insanity.
 I felt my inner enemies tugging at me to make plans, any kind of plans, plans to drop hints, or plans to keep me distracted again.
 But God whispered into my heart that this was still a manifestation of control.
 I was trying to avoid waiting and trusting by filling up my time.